divyanshmishra1/Arduino_Projects/README.md

-Welcome to the Arduino Projects repository!
+# Welcome to the Arduino Projects repository!
 This repository contains various Arduino projects that you can explore and replicate.
 Each project comes with detailed instructions, circuit diagrams, required components, and more.

-Project 1: Traffic Lights System with Pedestrian Crossing

-Welcome to the Traffic Lights System project repository!
+**Project 1: Traffic Lights System with Pedestrian Crossing** Welcome to the Traffic Lights System project repository!
 This project simulates a traffic light system for cars and pedestrians using Arduino Uno.

-Overview
+**Overview**
 This project replicates a standard traffic lights system with additional pedestrian crossing signals.
-It includes LEDs for car traffic lights (green, yellow, red), pedestrian traffic lights (green, red), and a pushbutton to control pedestrian signals.
+It includes LEDs for car traffic lights (green, yellow, red), pedestrian traffic lights (green, red), and a push button to control pedestrian signals.

-Components Needed
+**Components Needed**
 Arduino Uno
 3 x LEDs (Red, Yellow, Green) for car traffic lights
 2 x LEDs (Red, Green) for pedestrian traffic lights